CreasolTech/domoticz-hyundai-kia/README.md

 It's based on the [hyundai-kia-connect-api](https://pypi.org/project/hyundai-kia-connect-api/) python library, written by Fuat Akgun.

+Using this plugin is possible to monitor the battery state of charge (for electric cars), that lead to the ability to enable / disable charging based on the power availability from photovoltaic, for example, improving the own-consumption.

+Also it works with non-EV cars from Hyundai and Kia, monitoring the fuel level and range, climate, location, vehicle sensors, ....

-In this folder you can find the python plugin for Domoticz: **you can install the hardware plugin by using Python Plugin Manager, or typing the following commands from the linux shell**:
+This plugin **can install the hardware plugin by using Python Plugin Manager, or typing the following commands from the linux shell**:

 # Installation